BallisticLA/RandBLAS/rtd/source/api_reference/index.rst

 ..
 TODO.
 Explain that we always say data matrices are :math:`m \times n`.
 Sketching involves matrices (S, A, B).

 .. toctree::
-    :maxdepth: 4
+    :maxdepth: 2

-    Distributions, random states, and sketching operators <skops_and_dists>
+    Sketching operators and where to find them <skops_and_dists>
     Computing a sketch: dense data <sketch_dense>
     Representing sparse data <sparse_matrices>
     Computing a sketch: sparse data <sketch_sparse>